DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (h) Michigan programs and resources relevant to pain.

-(4) A minimum of 20 of the required continuing education hours must be completed in a
+(4) At least 20 of the 40 hours of continuing education must be completed in-person or in

-(5) An applicant for license renewal may earn a maximum of 9 continuing education
+(5) An applicant for license renewal may earn a maximum of 9 hours of continuing

-hours per licensure cycle in practice management.
-A continuing education program that
+education per licensure cycle in practice management.
+A continuing education program

 compliance with the requirements of this rule.

-(7) An optometrist shall retain documentation of meeting the requirements of this rule
+(9) An optometrist shall retain documentation of meeting the requirements of this rule for

 documentation must show the licensee’s name, number of credits earned per program or